simpleanalytics/blog/_posts/2022-07-05-why-you-should-reconsider-using-google-analytics.md

 Google has been the default analytics tool since the existence of analytics tools.
 Everyone from the smallest blogger website to fortune 500 companies use Google Analytics.
 It seems odd that one product is the best fit for so many different use cases.
 Here is why I believe it might not be the right fit for all of us.

-### 2.1 Google Analytics is a complex analytics tool
+### 2.1 Google Analytics is an overly complex analytics tool

 Google Analytics is an overly complex tool that welcomes you with multiple dashboards that are difficult to navigate.
 To satisfy their biggest and most avid users, Google has created a monstrous product that collects as much data as possible by default.
 While only a handful of users actually need those deep analytics (and do they really?), 95% could do with a lot fewer insights.